psteniusubi/spring-boot-sample/README.md

 ### HomeController.java

 This app has a single controller bound to `/`.
-The purpose of `@RolesAllowed` is to make sure only authenticated users are allowed. `OAuth2User` represents the authenticated user and is passeed as model attribute to `home.html` view.
+The purpose of `@RolesAllowed` is to make sure only authenticated users are allowed. `OAuth2User` represents the authenticated user and is passed as model attribute to `home.html` view.

 ```java
 @RolesAllowed("ROLE_USER")